BackdoorTech/Beast-ORM/README.md

 # Beast ORM

-ORM for accessing indexedDB as a promise base api implementation.
+ORM for accessing indexedDB and localStorage.

 ## DBMS Support